Don’t know if you’ve heard…

 Polarised lenses key points.

-The way these lenses work is solely due to their ‘sandwich’ construction, with a chemical, polariser film wedged between multiple lens-layers.
+The way these lenses work is solely due to their ‘sandwich’ construction, with a chemical, polariser film sandwiched between multiple lens-layers.

-This chemical-film (the polariser) contains lots of tiny rows of vertically aligned molecules, very similar to something like prison bars.
+This chemical-film (the polariser) contains hundreds of microscopic rows of vertically aligned molecules, similar to vertical Venetian window blinds.

-This vertical orientation acts like a filter which only lets vertically orientated light to pass through.
+This vertical orientation acts like a filter, only letting vertically orientated light to pass through the lens.

 Making sense so far?